legendofmiracles/yas/README.md

 Who would also need a flag, to edit a file, if nobody ever uses that, and instead just runs \`sudo <editor> <file>\`

-<a id="orgcaf6811"></a>
+<a id="org896320c"></a>

 # Security

-> you could have a car that is very safe by just limiting its
+> You could have a car that is very safe by just limiting its
-> max speed to 20 miles an hour but I don&rsquo;t want to do that I want to have
+> max speed to 20 miles an hour.
+But I don&rsquo;t want to do that, I want to have
-> something that&rsquo;s more like a Lamborghini so maybe I&rsquo;ll throw in some airbags and
+> something that&rsquo;s more like a Lamborghini, so maybe I&rsquo;ll throw in some airbags and
-> it&rsquo;s gonna be mostly up to the driver to protect themselves and drive it safely
+> it&rsquo;s gonna be mostly up to the driver to protect themselves and drive it safely.

-Mental Outlaw on youtube
+Mental Outlaw on YouTube

-yas will ask for the password whenever you want to run a command privileged, unless you ran a command with yas in the last 5 minutes.
-Not however, that this is cross terminal, but i am planning on fixing that.

-yas doesn&rsquo;t ship with so many security features, as sudo, so if you want the most secure root commmand executor, you should also use sudo.
+Yas really doesn&rsquo;t try, and doesn&rsquo;t want to be the most secure option, but instead rather the fastest (as in no added security delay) or the **bloat free** option.